-The Foundation considers evidence of impairment for loans and receivables and held-to-maturity investment securities at both a specific asset and collective level.
-All individually significant loans and receivables and held-to-maturity investment securities are assessed for specific impairment.
-All individually significant receivables and held-to-maturity investment securities found not to be specifically impaired are then collectively assessed for any impairment that has been incurred but not yet identified.
-Loans and receivables and held-to-maturity investment securities that are not individually significant are collectively assessed for impairment by grouping together loans and receivables and held-to-maturity investments based on similar risk characteristics.
+The Foundation considers evidence of impairment for loans and receivables at both a specific asset and collective level.
+All individually significant loans and receivables are assessed for specific impairment.
+All individually significant receivables found not to be specifically impaired are then collectively assessed for any impairment that has been incurred but not yet identified.
+Loans and receivables that are not individually significant are collectively assessed for impairment by grouping together loans and receivables based on similar risk characteristics.